 I finished the competition in 17th place.
 This is the highest placing by an Australian Skeleton Racer in Winter Olympics history.

-Why are you back in Lane Cove?
+Why did you come back to Lane Cove?

 What is your favourite thing to do in Lane Cove?